varsha-mkanmuri/restaurant-suggestion-assistant/README.md

-# Assignment 1: Dining Concierge Assistant #
-HW 1 of COMS 6998 Cloud Computing & Big Data class at Columbia University<br>
+Assignment is part of COMS 6998 Cloud Computing & Big Data course at Columbia University

+Personalized Restaurant Recommendations Assistant, using AWS S3, API Gateway, and Lambda.
+We are using Yelp API for restaurant data, and DynamoDB/OpenSearch for efficient storage.

 # Link to hosted website
 http://dining-concierge.com.s3-website-us-east-1.amazonaws.com/